Osamu Tezuka

-Tezuka began what was known as the manga revolution in Japan with his New Treasure Island published in 1947.
-His output would spawn some of the most influential, successful, and well-received manga series including the children mangas Astro Boy, Princess Knight and Kimba the White Lion, and the adult-oriented series Black Jack, Phoenix, and Buddha, all of which won several awards.
+Inspired by early anime such as Imokawa Mukuzo Genkanban no Maki, Tezuka began what was known as the manga revolution in Japan with his New Treasure Island published in 1947.
+His output would spawn some of the most influential, successful and well-received manga series including the children's manga Astro Boy, Princess Knight and Kimba the White Lion, and the adult-oriented series Black Jack, Phoenix and Buddha, all of which won several awards.

 Tezuka died of stomach cancer in 1989.
 His death had an immediate impact on the Japanese public and other cartoonists.
 A museum was constructed in Takarazuka dedicated to his memory and life works, and Tezuka received many posthumous awards.
 Several animations were in production at the time of his death along with the final chapters of Phoenix, which were never released.